rxue/etl-tool/README.md

 ## SUMMARY
 The previous solution is done in Java in the branch https://github.com/rxue/etl-practice/tree/old_java_solution/

-Thanks to a datawarehouse professional, after his enlightenment, this solution came out with pure SQL, which is much more maintainable than Java.
+Thanks to a datawarehouse professional, after his enlightenment, pure SQL solution, which is much more maintainable than Java, came out.